 The Use of Cavity Flow Energy Harvesting Devices in the Real World

 The results of this study show promise and justify further study.
 Simple cavity flow-based energy harvesting devices could easily be envisaged as being suitable for use in various scenarios such as aircraft, automobiles, pipelines and even rivers for powering sensors.

 Details for the Study Using TecQuipment’s Modular Airflow Bench

 A rectangular cavity with specific geometrical parameters that were expected to generate high-amplitude tones were tested.
 Using a piezo-electric cantilever beam fixed inside the cavity that was tuned to match the cavity oscillation frequencies, power was generated by the harvester that was measured across the single resistor load.
-The construction of this small, simple apparatus that you can see here, was demonstrated to generate micro-wattage power by harnessing the cavity generated flow oscillations.
+The construction of this small, simple apparatus that you can see here (INSERT PIC), was demonstrated to generate micro-wattage power by harnessing the cavity generated flow oscillations.
 Two small test sections were created and fitted on the air outlet of the small-scale wind tunnel from TecQuipment.
 The objectives of the experiment were to study the flow unsteadiness created due to the presence of the cavity, deduce the location and confirmation to fit a piezoelectric beam inside the cavity and then measure the power generated by the piezoelectric harvester.
 Microphones were placed in specific locations to measure the noise levels and therefore energy potential.
 The full details can be found in the full study.

 For more information about the Modular Airflow Bench used in this study click here.